area17/twill/docs/src/block-editor/creating-a-block-editor.md

 ##### Using custom icons

+Custom icons need to be named differently from default icons to avoid issues when creating the SVG sprites.

 If you want to use custom icons in a block, you have to define the source directory's path in `config/twill.php`.
 Add it under `block_editor.directories.source.icons` key:

 filename: ```config/twill.php```